A Bit About Me

 For the 2011 experiment, I wanted to get a better understanding of the intricacies of the OS and how Linux actually works.
 I use it regularly in both personal and professional contexts, but apart from understanding the differences between distributions, my intention was to understand things at a deeper level.
 I certainly got that experience with Linux from Scratch and have carried forth quite a bit of knowledge with respect to the Linux library system and atchitecture.

-This experiment, I’ll be trying FreeBSD as my primary operating system.
-It’s not Linux, but I’ve recently acquired a Lanner FW-7540 running pfSense and would like to be better able to troubleshoot any problems from the command line.
-I also intend to run a yet-to-be-determined Linux distribution as a primary OS at work.
+In the 2013 edition, I tried FreeBSD as my primary operating system.
+It’s not Linux, but I’d acquired a Lanner FW-7540 running pfSense and wanted to be better able to troubleshoot any problems from the command line.
+I also ran various Linux distribution as a primary OS at work.
 Will it be possible to interact with email, SMB fileshares and perform typical Windows-y tasks without too much grief?
-Follow the 2013 Linux Experiment and find out!
+Spoiler: Linux still wasn’t there in a corporate environment, and FreeBSD had its own similar quirks.

 What I Hope To Get Out Of It